kaylinvonbergen/kaylinvonbergen/README.md

 ### Project Management
 - 100-page data report for local affordable housing lottery organization to make improvements to the application process; used Pandas and ArcGIS
 - Multi-repo debug and upgrade process of an open-source biodiversity platform (Symbiota)
-- Design (Figma) and development (NextJS) of a microcredentialing and microlearning platform for hands-on skills
+- Design (Figma) and development (NextJS) of a microcredentialing and microlearning platform, Checkd, for hands-on skills

 ### Mobile Development
 - Check out the SyncSonic project with React Native and SQLite!